kwaclaw/KdSoft.EtwListener/EtwEvents.AgentManager/ReadMe.md

 ## Build  and Run Docker image for production

+- Before build: build all EventSinks projects so that EventSinks/Deploy/ gets populated.
+- Switch to AgentManager project directory
-- To build: run the build-docker.cmd script
+- To build: run build-docker.cmd
-- To run: run the run-docker.cmd script
+- To run: use run-docker.cmd

 ## Certificates